Afif al-Bizri: Pan-Arabism by Gamal Abdal Nasser

 Starting in the mid-1950s, Bizri was advocating a socialist ideology in the army.
 After Egyptian president Gamal Abdel Nasser allied himself with the Soviet Union, Bizri joined his Arab nationalism movement, and was later appointed by President Shukri al-Quwatli, as chief of staff of the Syrian Army, as an appeasement to Nasser.
 His term was characterized with the spread of Pan-Arabism in the Syrian Army ranks.
 Many of the officers who were promoted under him were loyal to Nasser.
 He also clashed with anti-Nasser politicians including Minister of Defense Khalid al-Azm and Prime Minister Sabri al-Assali, whom was forced to follow a pro-Nasser policy under threat of arrest.

 In 1957, he led a military tribunal into what came to be known as the "Iraqi Conspiracy."
 The tribunal accused many anti-Nasser politicians with receiving illicit funds from anti-Nasser Arab governments including Iraq, Jordan and Lebanon, as well as plotting the assassination of Nasserist and Socialist leaders including Abdel Hamid al-Sarraj, Akram al-Hawrani, Khalid Bakdash, and Afif al-Bizri.
 The tribunal handed down death sentences to twelve politicians including members of the parliament, Adnan al-Atassi and Mikhail Ilyan.
-The sentences were commuted after the intervention of Arab governments, Great Britain, and President Quwatly.
+The sentences were commuted after the intervention of Arab governments, the United Kingdom, and President Quwatly.

 Bizri led the officer delegation that pleaded with Nasser for a full union between Syria and Egypt in 1958.
 He personally participated in the talks that eventually led to the establishment of the United Arab Republic on February 1, 1958.
 However, Bizri fell out with Nasser soon after the union because Nasser appointed his friend Egyptian General Abdel Hakim Amer as governor of Syria.
 Nasser distrusted Bizri's communist leanings, and eventually dismissed him from office in June 1959, and outlawed the communist party soon after.

 Bizri supported the 1961 coup that brought down the UAR.
 He returned to Syria from his exile, but was refused a post in the army due to his history.